The Crow Creator James O’Barr’s Early Years

 So you want to read some Outlaw Comics and don’t know where to start.
 Don’t worry, your friendly neighborhood Sewer Mutant has you covered.
 For better or worse, building an Outlaw Comics collection generally means haunting your local quarter bins or shelling out for back issues on sites like Lone Star Comics or eBay.
 But … Read more

-The Amateur Creator’s Union Part 2: Empire Building Part 1: My Internet Before the Internet Part 2: Empire Building Part 3: The End While I was yacking with my new-found friends, the Amateur Creator’s Union was building its own little publishing empire.
+Part 1: My Internet Before the Internet Part 2: Empire Building Part 3: The End While I was yacking with my new-found friends, the Amateur Creator’s Union was building its own little publishing empire.
 It started with a series of photocopied “ashcan” comics.
-Here the ACU played … Read more
+Here the ACU played the role of print-on-demand/order fulfiller, not unlike Lulu … Read more

 The Secret Origins of Avatar Press